jophde/documentation/docs/02_iOS/02_Advanced.md

 ## Integrate the Colatris SDK into your iOS app

 The framework is designed to require minimal changes to your app's code, and yet cover nearly app of the app's text.
-Strings declared in code, using NSLocalizedString, as well as strings types into Interface Builder are both supported.
+Strings declared in code, using NSLocalizedString, as well as strings typed into Interface Builder are both supported.

 ### Using CocoaPods